Blog/Ultimate Guide to Fair Trade Coffee for Foodservice Businesses/Fair Trade Coffee for Clinics: Elevate Patient Experience Ethically

 6. Market Your Offering – Use signage in the waiting area and cafeteria to highlight that you serve fair trade coffee.
 Patients and families appreciate knowing their cup supports farmers.

 By integrating fair trade coffee, you're not just serving a beverage—you're telling a story of care that extends beyond your walls.
-For cost-saving strategies in other settings, see Fair Trade Coffee in Offices to Cut Starbucks Costs.
+For no-CAPEX solutions, explore our no-CAPEX fair trade coffee options.

 Fair Trade Coffee vs Conventional Coffee for Patient Satisfaction